 Recovery after this initial procedure is minimal, as the gums should heal quickly.
 That being said, it will take a few months for the implant to become secured in the bone.
 Our doctors will advise the patient when to return, and if all looks well, they’ll open up the gums one more time to place the abutment.
 After this, the replacement crown or bridge can be attached without any more invasive procedures.

 Are you seeking a permanent and realistic solution for your tooth loss?
 If so, dental implants are the way to go.
-Learn more about how you can benefit from dental implants as well as whether you’re a candidate by scheduling your initial consultation at our Virginia Beach and Chesapeake offices.
-Call us today at (757)-426-6155 (Virginia Beach) or (757)-547-9725 (Chesapeake).
+Learn more about how you can benefit from dental implants as well as whether you’re a candidate by scheduling your consultation with Coastal Virginia Oral & Maxillofacial Surgery at our Virginia Beach and Chesapeake offices.
+Call us today at (757) 426-6155 (Nimmo Location), (757) 496-6690 (First Colonial Location) or (757) 547-9725 (Chesapeake).